-While typically only mild discomfort at the sting or bite site occurs and will subside within hours, some stings and bites can cause more serious symptoms of varying degrees, some of which can be severe if your dog is allergic to the enzymes released from the insect.
+Although typically the dog will experience only mild discomfort at the sting or bite site, which subsides within hours, some stings and bites can cause more serious symptoms of varying degrees — some of which can be severe if your dog is allergic to the enzymes released from the insect.

 Ticks also carry diseases, in addition to the discomfort caused when they feed on your dog and the chance of infection at bite sites.
 Your vet can also suggest a good product to prevent tick bites.